Hospitals still ration medical N95 masks as stockpiles swell | WTOP

+An Associated Press investigation found a logistical breakdown at the heart of the perceived mask shortage, rooted in federal failures to coordinate supply chains and provide hospitals with clear rules about how to manage their medical equipment.

+Exclusive trade data and interviews with manufacturers, federal regulators, hospital procurement officials and frontline medical workers reveal a communication breakdown — not an actual shortage — that is depriving doctors, nurses and others risking exposure to COVID-19 of first-rate protection.

-Mike Bowen’s warehouse outside Fort Worth, Texas, was piled high with cases of medical-grade N95 face masks.
-His company, Prestige Ameritech, can churn out 1 million masks every four days, but he doesn’t have orders for nearly that many.
-So he recently got approval from the government to export them.
+In Fort Worth, Texas, medical-grade mask manufacturer Prestige Ameritech’s warehouse is piled high with cases of N95s.
+It can churn out 1 million every four days.
+But there aren’t orders for nearly that many, so Prestige recently got government approval to export them.

-Before the coronavirus pandemic, Turner would have thrown out her mask and grabbed a new one after each patient to prevent the spread of disease.
-But on this day, she’ll wear that mask from one infected person to the next because N95s — they filter out 95% of infectious particles — have supposedly been in short supply since last March.
+Before the coronavirus pandemic, Turner threw out her mask after each patient to prevent the spread of disease.
+Now she wears one mask from each infected person to the next because N95s — which filter out 95% of infectious particles — have supposedly been in short supply since last March.

 Turner’s employer, North Memorial Health, said in a statement that supplies have stabilized, but the company is still limiting use because “we must remain mindful of that supply” to ensure everyone’s safety.

-Before the pandemic, medical providers followed manufacturer and government guidelines that called for N95s to be discarded after each use, largely to protect doctors and nurses from catching infectious diseases themselves.
-As N95s ran short, the Centers for Disease Control and Prevention modified those guidelines to allow for extended use and reuse only if supplies are “depleted,” a term left undefined.
+Before the pandemic, medical providers followed guidelines that called for N95s to be discarded after each use.
+As the masks ran short, the Centers for Disease Control and Prevention modified guidelines to allow for extended use and reuse if supplies are “depleted,” a term left undefined.

 Hospitals have responded in a variety of ways, the AP has found.
 Some are back to pre-COVID-19, one-use-per-patient N95 protocols, but most are doling out one mask a day or fewer to each employee.
-Many hospital procurement officers say they are relying on CDC guidelines for depleted supplies, even if their own stockpiles are robust.
+Many hospital procurement officers say they are following guidelines for depleted supplies, even if their own stockpiles are robust.

-Chester “Trey” Moeller, a political appointee who served as the CDC’s deputy chief of staff until President Joe Biden’s inauguration last month, said efforts to increase U.S. mask production were successful, but there has since been a federal breakdown in connecting those who need them with this new supply.
+Chester “Trey” Moeller, a political appointee who served as the CDC’s deputy chief of staff until President Joe Biden’s inauguration last month, said efforts to increase U.S. mask production succeeded, but the government has failed to connect new suppliers with customers.

 “We are forcing our health care industry to reuse sanitized N95s or even worse, wear one N95 all day long,” he said.

-Before the pandemic tore through the U.S., the demand for N95 masks was 1.7 billion per year, with 80% going to industrial uses and 20% into medical, trade groups say.
-In 2021, demand for N95 masks for medical use is estimated by industry sources to be 5.7 billion.
+Before the pandemic, the U.S. demand for N95s was 1.7 billion per year, with 20% for medical use, trade groups say.
+In 2021, demand for medical use is estimated by industry sources to be 5.7 billion.

-With the increased demand and prodding from the federal government, U.S. manufacturers stepped in.
-Bowen’s company, Prestige Ameritech, boosted production from 75,000 N95 respirators a month to almost 10 million during the COVID-19 pandemic.

-Still, many hospitals are building their stockpiles over fears of a future surge, and restricting the number given directly to health care workers.
+Still, many hospitals are restricting masks for workers while building their stockpiles over fears of a future COVID-19 surge.

-The AP spoke with a dozen procurement officers who buy supplies for more than 300 hospitals across the U.S. All said they have enough N95s now, between two and 12 months worth, sitting in storage.
+The AP spoke with a dozen procurement officers who buy supplies for more than 300 hospitals, and all said they have enough N95s now, between two and 12 months worth, sitting in storage.

-Even so, all but two of those hospital systems are limiting their doctors, nurses and other workers to one mask per day, or even one per week.
-Some say they are waiting for the supply to grow even more, while others say they never plan to go back to pre-COVID-19 usage.
+Even so, all but two are limiting workers to one mask per day, or even one per week.

-Dean Weber, vice president of corporate supply chain management for Sioux Falls, South Dakota, Sanford Health, said the one-N95-per-patient guidelines were established with the help of manufacturers.

-“You know, the mask manufacturers are in the business of selling masks,” Weber said.
-He said he prioritizes safety over cost, but he doesn’t believe these respirators need to be tossed after each use.
-“We were all, in fact, you know, just infatuated with an N95.”

-As the coronavirus spread through spring and summer, demand for N95 masks surged to unprecedented levels and the respirators disappeared from stockpiles and distributors’ shelves.
-Hospitals and distributors looked overseas to fill the need.

-In March 2020, just six shipping containers arrived in the U.S. with N95s in them, and almost all of those masks were for industrial use, not medical.
-By September 2020, orders had soared — in one month, almost 3,000 shipping containers of N95s arrived at U.S. ports, almost entirely medical-grade.

-Federal officials saw the reliance on imports as a security problem and worked to boost domestic supply, The federal agency that oversees N95 manufacturers, the National Institute for Occupational Safety and Health, approved 94 new brands, including 19 new domestic manufacturers, according to the internal government emails.
+To boost domestic supply, the federal agency that oversees N95 manufacturers, the National Institute for Occupational Safety and Health, has approved 94 new brands, including 19 domestic manufacturers, according to the internal government emails.

-Over the fall and winter, those domestic producers hired thousands of employees and invested millions in supplies to churn out masks,

-As U.S. production rose through the fall and winter, imports plunged.
-Shipment data maintained by ImportGenius and Panjiva Inc., services that independently track global trade, shows arrivals dropped sharply to about 150 in January 2021.

-In Shanghai, Cameron Johnson, a trade consultant at the Tidalwave Solutions recruitment firm and an adjunct business faculty member at New York University, says “the bottom has fallen out of the mask market.”

-But the U.S. government failed to help link buyers to the growing supplies.
-Now some of those U.S.-based makers are facing major financial losses, potential layoffs and bankruptcies.

-In December, Moeller, an appointee of President Donald Trump, grew frustrated while working in the office of CDC Director Dr. Robert Redfield.
+But in December, Moeller, an appointee of President Donald Trump, grew frustrated.

 “(NIOSH) had approved almost 20 U.S. manufacturers to make N95 masks, but had not published any guidance or notice of what is ultimately more than 100 million N95 mask-making capacity a month going unsold,” Moeller told the AP.